 - Adding session properties - each extra session property contributes another MODIFY operation to the CTS plus increases the size of the session token that is being written and stored (CoreTokenObject).
 There is a RFE to batch session properties to reduce the number of writes to the CTS: OPENAM-13788 (AM Session properties can only be added one at a time which is highly inefficient).

-- Resetting AM session idle times - each time an idle session time is reset, AM writes to the CTS.
+Resetting AM session idle times - each time an idle session time is reset, AM writes to the CTS.
 By default, the session idle time is reset when the session is validated.
-In AM 6 and later, you can use the &refresh=false action to mitigate this.
-See Authentication and Single Sign-On Guide › Validating Sessions for further information.
+You can use the

 - Setting the Maximum Session Cache Size property incorrectly (see below for further information).

 - Setting the Latest Access Time Update Frequency property incorrectly (see below for further information).

 This setting specifies the maximum number of sessions to cache in each AM server’s internal session cache.
 The cache is an LRU (Least Recently Used) cache, which evicts the least used session (usually the first session to be added to the cache) when this maximum session cache size value is reached.
 For example, with the default value of 5000: if there are 5000 active sessions within a single AM, when session 5001 arrives, session 1 is evicted.
 Until then, all sessions remain in the cache until modified and/or deleted.

 This setting applies to each server and assuming sticky load balancing has been applied, a guide to setting this appropriately is to take the maximum number of active sessions at any one time divided by the number of available AM instances.

 See Session settings for further information on this setting.

 It is critical that the value chosen is thoroughly tested as this cache does consume JVM heap space, more so with additional session properties.
 If the value is set too high, there is a risk of instability or Out Of Memory exceptions.